osu/cybersci-2024/Crypto/Leaked-and-Loaded/README.md

 *Note: This challenge demonstrates the importance of proper encryption methods rather than relying on simple encoding schemes.*

 ## Citations
-- [starlight](https://starlightpwn.github.io/) told me a more optimal approach of converting flag{} to base64
+- [starlight](https://starlightpwn.github.io/) after the event told me a more optimal approach of converting flag{} to base64